Surface Roughness

 • High roughness can cause turbulence.
 A bad casting finish can dramatically alter the energy efficiency in any fluid flow device, e.g., a pump or turbocharger.
 Roughness can be controlled with e-Ion techniques.

-• For more information regarding surface roughness and surface finishing, see this site which discusses how coatings fill the voids between sand grains and can also act as a refractory, limiting the defects and loss of integrity that can occur with higher melting point alloys.
-Make casting surfaces harder and smoother.
+• For more information regarding surface roughness and surface finishing, see this site, which discusses how coatings fill the voids between sand grains and can also act as refractory, limiting the defects and loss of integrity that can occur with higher melting point alloys.
+Coatings make casting surfaces harder and smoother.

-• The cascade e-ion is a cost-effective method of altering the texture of a surface and thus changing several engineering properties, including friction and wettability.
-Prevent slip-stick, and improve color and luster.
+• The cascade e-ion is a cost-effective method of altering the texture of a surface, thus changing several engineering properties, including friction and wettability.
+It prevents slip-stick and improves color and luster.

 Role of the Cascade e-Ion Plasma Plume